achillesrasquinha/pipupgrade/FAQ.md

 $ pipupgrade --pip
 ```

-Use the `--pip` flag to ensure your `pip` is up-to-date. `pipupgrade` would
+Use the `--pip` flag to ensure your `pip` is up-to-date.
+You can also set the
+environment variable `PIPUPGRADE_PIP` to `true`. `pipupgrade` would then
-then attempt to upgrade all pip executables it's able to discover and upgrade
+attempt to upgrade all pip executables it's able to discover and upgrade
 them parallely.
-If you wish to upgrade a specific `pip` executable, use the `--pip-path` flag.
+If you wish to upgrade a specific `pip` executable, use the
+`--pip-path` flag.
 For example, if you'd like to upgrade `pip3` executable only,
 the command then would be

 ```